 In 2022 TTF will be spearheading an effort to create a comprehensive signage plan for the Butler Trail with input from the City of Austin and significant community engagement.
 This project intends to review and update existing signage plans for success and opportunities for improvement, expansion, increased visibility and community need.
-The scope of this project will include inventory, evaluation of opportunities, creation of a comprehensive directional/wayfinding signage plan, updated mile markers (given the projects in progress that will change the current distances such as the Lakefront Trail at the decommissioned Holly Power Plan), an interpretive signage plan, ecological signage (flora, fauna, natural systems), historical signage (with a focus on telling of cultural stories), art interpretation signage, and an installation phasing plan.
+The scope of this project will include inventory, evaluation of opportunities, creation of a comprehensive directional/wayfinding signage plan, updated mile markers (given the projects in progress that will change the current distances such as the Lakefront Trail at the decommissioned Holly Power Plant), an interpretive signage plan, ecological signage (flora, fauna, natural systems), historical signage (with a focus on telling of cultural stories), art interpretation signage, and an installation phasing plan.

 All signage will be coordinated with city departments to ensure clarity and cohesion, and TTF will undergo appropriate review and permitting processes whenever signage installments are planned.
+With all parkland signage, TTF is required to follow City codes including the PARD Community Parknership Guide to Naming, Onsite Dedication, and Donor Recognition.